 There is no tracking distance with this option; you can check on your pooch from anywhere in the world, so even if a dog sitter loses your furry friend and you are holidaying in Spain, you can connect to the mobile app and see where they are.

-The battery life is between 2-4 days.
-Although it doesn’t include an activity monitor or virtual fence like some other GPS tracking devices, it has an interesting alarm bell training feature that we loved.
+The battery life on this dog tracker device is between 2-4 days.
+Although it doesn’t include an activity monitor or virtual fence like some other tracking devices, it has an interesting alarm bell training feature that we loved.